-Are you a confident young chef under 23, ready to show off your skills and boost your career prospects?
+Are you a confident chef aged 24 or younger, and ready to show off your skills and boost your career prospects?

 If you are passionate about food and can cook a 3 course meal for 2 people using local produce, then you really should be entering the North West Young Chef of the Year Competition.